young-rex/social-via-email/README.md

 <a href="readme-images/gmail-memory-dump-list.png"><img src="readme-images/gmail-memory-dump-list.png" width="400"></a> <a href="readme-images/gmail-memory-dump-content.png"><img src="readme-images/gmail-memory-dump-content.png" width="400"></a>

-### 3.2.
+### 2.2.
 Email as Communication

 When you add a contact, send a chat message, or post in a conversation, the app sends an email to the recipient with a structured JSON envelope in the body.
 The subject line is `Lemitar::Social-via-Email`.
 When the recipient clicks **Scan**, the app reads these emails, processes the commands, and moves them to trash.

-All communication is peer-to-peer through email.
-There is no central server relaying messages.
+The app has no server — messages go directly between email accounts.

 Take a look at these emails in your Trash after a Scan — the JSON body reveals the protocol and the actual data exchanged between users.
 Exploring these envelopes is the best way to understand how the app communicates.

-### 3.3.
+### 2.3.
 Three Gmail Labels (or Outlook Folders)

 The app automatically creates three labels in your email account: